Jennifer Aniston says comedy is now "tricky"

 Changing expectations

-The actress is currently promoting her upcoming movie, Murder Mystery 2 where she stars alongside Adam Sandler.
+The actress is promoting her upcoming movie, Murder Mystery 2, where she stars alongside Adam Sandler.

-Adam Sandler also admitted to AFP that these days, the look of a comedy is expected to emulate that of an expensive blockbuster or drama.
+Sandler also told AFP that comedies were now expected to emulate the look of an expensive blockbuster or drama.

 “Remember when we used to make comedies?
-They would give you a budget, not too much money, and say: ‘Do whatever you can with that’,” he told AFP.
+They would give you a budget, not too much money, and say: ‘Do whatever you can with that’,” he said.

-He said that with the added expectation of making movies look “pretty awesome” creatives work “harder on that”.
+He said that with the added expectation of making movies look “pretty awesome”, creatives worked “harder on that”.

 Sandler’s comments come months after a few within Hollywood criticised the Marvel movies for changing the game.

-Most notably, Quentin Tarantino expressed his distaste for the action movies, saying they were the only films that seemed to be getting made, and claimed the stars of the films weren’t movie stars.
+Most notably, director Quentin Tarantino expressed his distaste for the action movies.
+He said they were the only films that seemed to be getting made, and claimed their big name actors weren’t movie stars.

 “My only axe to grind against them is they’re the only things that seem to be made,” he said on the 2 Bears, 1 Cave podcast.